neemo13/attendra/README.md

 ATTENDRA is an AI-powered attendance management system that combines face recognition and voice verification to simplify classroom attendance.

-The project was built to explore how machine learning models can be integrated into a complete software application rather than being used only in notebooks and experiments.
+The idea behind this project was to take machine learning out of notebooks and build a full working application around it.

-The system supports:
+The system includes:

 * Teacher and Student portals
 * Face-based authentication